mariomui/_dataview-views-and-macros/~view-for-local-tasks-using-a-progress-bar-MUID-698.md

 - [ ] Document all the Incremental IDs.
 What is Plateid? #_todo/to-process/on/regarding-todo-naming
 - [ ] Move logger out into one ring plugin
 - [ ] Devise a more contained method for logging silent.
-  - 🔑 The code in [[~view-for-oldest-files-in-system-TCODEID-3]] includes a design and codelet showcasing [[custom-transclusion-parameters]].
+  - 🔑 The code in [[~view-for-oldest-files-in-system-TCODEID-3]] includes a design and codelet showcasing [[custom-transclusion-parameters,]].
 This allows the author to [[Lower-the-scope-of-entities-makes-coding-more-robust]]
 - [ ] What is an example of a [[practice-note]]?
-  - An example [[practice-note]] in the [[wip_How does the note-taking-system,cf.-Andy-Matuschak, work?]] has: "Effective system design requires insights drawn from serious contexts of use".
+  - An example [[practice-note]] in the [[how-does-andy-matuschaks-note-taking-system-work?]] has: "Effective system design requires insights drawn from serious contexts of use".
 This is usually a [[claim-note,et-alia]] so it may be that
 - [ ] Make the main function a module so the [[arity#=]] is more apparent.
 - [x] Create centralized parameters in metadata called PARTIAL_PARAM_CONFIG
 - [x] Prototype a logging system that only logs inside the partial and not on the sourcing note.
 * ℹ I re-used a deleted MUID from [[~view-for-unused-MUIDs#=]]
+* [ ] DEPRECATE PARTIAL_VERSION in current file's dvjs code.

 This partial view is transcluded when one needs to see a progress bar over all the tasks of the current file.